ehildt/docpose/README.md

-# docpose
+# DOCPOSE
-A simple templating tool build with python utilizing jinja2
+A templating engine build on top of python and jinja2.

+continue..